 **Please Note: The term Graduated is not to be confused with Varifocal/Progressive/Multifocal.

 Some of our popular designer ranges including Rudy Project feature additional Clip On lenses included in the price.
-These simply clip on in front of the prescription glasses when required without the need to have two seperate pairs of glasses.
+These simply clip on in front of the prescription glasses when required without the need to have two separate pairs of glasses.

 Rudy Project feature Prescription Glasses with Clip-On Lenses